[after sealing Bond in a coffin and conveying him into a crematorium's furnace] Mr. Wint

 Note that in Real Life

 this wouldn't entirely work for the disposing of the body part, since cremation alone is insufficient for fully destroying the bones of the body (this being done later by placing them in a special grinding machine).
+Works great for the murder portion of the evening, though.

 Useless trivia: a crematory oven is called a "retort".